bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 #### Launch a cluster

-Spin up a Spark cluster named `cluster1` with one leader and two workers nodes of instance type `m3.large` with the command:
+Spin up a Spark cluster named `cluster1` with one leader and two worker nodes of instance type `m3.large` with the command:
 ```
 cgcloud create-cluster spark -c cluster1 -s 2 -t m3.large